-The Independent State of Samoa’s Ministry of Health (MOH) has confirmed a measles outbreak based upon test results from the Victorian Infectious Diseases Reference Laboratory in Melbourne, Australia.
+The Samoa Ministry of Health (MOH) confirmed a measles outbreak on October 16, 2019, based upon test results from the Victorian Infectious Diseases Reference Laboratory in Melbourne, Australia.

 In a press statement on October 16, 2019, Samoa’s MOH revealed 3 new confirmed measles cases; 2 were children under 5 years of age and 1 was an adult.
 All patients have been treated and discharged from a hospital.